foray1010/Popup-my-Bookmarks/README.md

 5. test
    > gulp test

-   To test javascript code by jshint
+   To test javascript code by jshint and coffeescript code by coffeelint

 ## Plan to do